-A penetrating injury to the brain happens when a sharp object, such as a knife or bullet enters the brain and forces bones, skin, hair, and brain tissue into the brain and outside the brain with the exit wound.
-Low velocity objects traveling through the brain will ricochet through the brain and cause even more damage to the brain; if the object goes through and through the brain, it is called a “perforating injury” in which there is more shearing and stretching of brain tissue.
+A penetrating injury to the brain happens when a sharp object, such as a knife or bullet, enters the brain and forces bones, skin, hair, and brain tissue into the brain and outside the brain with the exit wound.
+Low-velocity objects traveling through the brain will ricochet through the brain and cause even more damage; if the object goes through and through the brain, it is called a “perforating injury” in which there is more shearing and stretching of brain tissue.
 The overall firearm-related death rate is 91 percent if someone is shot in the head.
 Firearms have become the main cause of death from traumatic injury to the brain.

 Penetrating head injuries are often called Open Head Injuries and are serious injuries involving a puncture to the skull.
 The person is often so covered in blood that the doctor has difficulty defining where the open injury is.
 The brain has no nerve endings, so that the patient may not recognize that they’ve sustained an open brain injury.
 For example, a man in China went for four years without realizing that he had the blade of a knife stuck in his head following a fight with either a robber or a construction worker.
 He had a toothache, and a dental x-ray revealed his open brain injury.
 There can be several types of accidents that can cause an open head injury.
 The possibilities include automobile accidents, workplace accidents, sports injuries, gunshot wounds, and knife wounds.
 Even screwdrivers can cause open head injuries.
 If the object enters the skull in one place but exits in another place, it’s called a “perforating open head injury.”
 When there is an open head injury, bone fragments can enter the brain and further damage it.
 There is a high risk of dirt contamination or infection in the brain.
 There can also be an intracranial hematoma inside the brain.Medical Treatment of Open Head Injuries